andrenatal/Vapi_Optimizer/README.md

 But this raises a fundamental challenge in the LLM era: how do you systematically optimize your agent's prompts?
 Manual prompt tweaking is brittle, tedious, and empirically driven — a human changes words until they "think" it's good enough, deploys, observes, and repeats.
 It's rarely data-driven.

-This repository automates that process using concepts from Multi-armed bandit optimization.
+This repository automates that process using concepts from multi-armed bandit optimization.
 It introduces a framework that creates baseline agents, evaluates them via real phone calls between an instructed bot and an agent by using structured scoring, applies [DSPy](https://dspy.ai/)-driven prompt optimization and Bayesian search (Optuna TPE) over prompt configurations, and iterates until convergence — replacing human intuition with quantitative feedback loops.

 ## How It Works